-Add two-factor authentication and flexible security policies to Sharefile SSO logins with Duo Single-Sign On, our cloud-hosted SAML 2.0 identity provider, complete with inline self-service enrollment and Duo Prompt.
+Add two-factor authentication and flexible security policies to Sharefile SAML 2.0 logins with Duo Single-Sign On, our cloud-hosted SSO identity provider, offering inline self-service enrollment and authentication with Duo Universal Prompt.

 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.

-Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of ShareFile logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
-Duo Single Sign-On acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to ShareFile.
+Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of ShareFile logins.
+Duo Single Sign-On acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) or another SSO IdP.
+Duo SSO prompts users for two-factor authentication and performs endpoint assessment and verification before permitting access to ShareFile.

 Duo Single Sign-On is available in Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing ShareFile.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.